How to Change Your Classical Guitar Strings

 Q: My string keeps slipping at the bridge — what am I doing wrong?

-The bridge knot needs at least two passes under itself to hold securely.
+Treble strings (1/E, 2/B, 3/G) need at least two passes under themselves to hold securely.
 Make sure the short tail is pointing toward the soundhole, and give the knot a firm tug before you start winding to lock it in place.
+Also, make sure that the final point where the string tucks under itself is on the back of the bridge, not on the face of the bridge.

 Q: My strings won’t stay in tune, is something wrong?